TradingView Market Profile (2026): TPO Charts Explained

 History of the Market Profile

-The origins of Market Profile can be traced back to the trading floors of the Chicago Board of Trade (CBOT).
-It was here that the legendary trader J. Peter Steidlmayer developed this innovative charting technique in the early 1980s.
+The origins of market profile can be traced back to the trading floors of the Chicago Board of Trade (CBOT).
+It was here that J. Peter Steidlmayer developed this charting technique in the early 1980s.
 Made public in 1985, the market profile quickly garnered acclaim for its ability to provide traders with unique insights into market behavior.
+The core insight was that markets are auctions, and all auctions seek fair value.
+That principle flows directly into auction market theory, which explains why price rotates, when it trends, and what structural signals (poor highs, poor lows, excess) tell you about unfinished business in the auction.

 The Bottom Line: Mastering Market Profile Trading Strategies

 The market profile is a highly complex indicator, and not many traders completely understand its full potential.
-The pioneers of the market profile chart are J. Peter Steidlmayer, Steven B. Hawkins, and Jim (James) Dalton, I recommend you look into the following books to learn more about it, which are my Amazon affiliate links:
+The pioneers of the market profile chart are J. Peter Steidlmayer, Steven B. Hawkins, and Jim (James) Dalton.
+I recommend the following books if you want to go deeper:

 - Steidlmayer on Markets: Trading with Market Profile, 2nd Edition by J. Peter Steidlmayer